S/Y Black Pearl Captain On the World's Greenest Superyacht

 The iconic 106.7m superyacht Black Pearl has been dubbed the greenest and most technologically advanced sailing yacht in the world, not to mention the largest.
 We caught up with Black Pearl’s Captain Justin Christou to hear more about the innovative features and practices of the yacht justifying this title, and the remarkable benchmark she is serving to the yachting industry and beyond.

 When we catch Justin on the phone on a grey Friday afternoon, the captain is enjoying a quiet moment amidst an intense few days at the Damen ship repair yard in Vlissingen.
-With Black Pearl due back in the water in just a couple of days and preparations set for the Owner to come onboard, Justin remains tangibly upbeat as we begin our conversation.
+With Black Pearl due back in the water in just a couple of days and preparations set for the Owner to come onboard, Justin 's enthusiasm is already tangible as we begin our conversation.

-‘One of the things we love doing most, after sailing Black Pearl, is talking about her,’ Justin begins.
-He has spent the last two and a half years at the helm of Black Pearl with his co-Captain Chris Gartner, an experience he describes after an illustrious career sailing everything from classic yachts to motor yachts as ‘the feather in the cap’.
+‘One of the things we love doing most, after sailing Black Pearl, is talking about her,’ he says.
+Justin has spent the last two and a half years at the helm of Black Pearl with his co-Captain Chris Gartner, an experience he describes after an illustrious career sailing everything from classic yachts to motor yachts as ‘the feather in the cap’.

 The first topic on the agenda is fuel saving.
 Known for her ability to sail transatlantic without a drop of fuel, Justin is full of praise for the Black Pearl’s acclaimed Dynarig sail system.
 ‘These rigs are amazing.
 We don’t have these large triangular main sails which are near impossible to reef unless you have all hands on deck.
 When we’re sailing, we put sails in and out almost hourly - it’s unbelievable.’